zachahn/rubocop-no_sorbet/README.md

 I like Sorbet a lot!
 But sometimes, I need to remove it from a codebase.

+I use it to remove Sorbet type definitions in the gems I ship.

+## Note!!!

+* This gem does not cover all use-cases.
+* This gem hasn't been tested very thoroughly.
+* This gem produces ugly code.
+I recommend running your regular linter after.
+* Please use version control!
+Please remember to commit your changes!
+* Please run your tests to make sure your code is still okay!

 ## Installation

 Install the gem and add to the application's Gemfile by executing: